slabys/slabys/README.md

 ### Hi there 👋

-I'm a student in the third year of University in Hradec Králové, where I'm studying the field of applied informatics.
+I'm a student of University in Hradec
+Králové, where I'm studying the field of applied informatics.
 I know HTML, CSS, PHP, JavaScript, SQL.
 Also, I use all different frameworks and tools like React, Vue, Material UI, SASS, Bootstrap,